kpagacz/tergo/antidotum/tergo/README.md

 Yes, tergo is there but it takes less than 0.1 seconds so is not visible!!!

-Benchmarking code is available in `inst/bench.R`.
+Benchmarking code is available in `data-raw/bench.R` on Github.

 ## Installation